HomeMy WebLinkAbout1932-08-30 SELECTMEN'S MEETING

 should be studied and reconsidered.

-Mr. Ross agreed to make up'a`complete schedule of the
+Mr. Ross agreed to make up a complete schedule of the

-Wren in his department for -the Board to consider.
+men in his department for -the Board to consider.

 Mr. Lawrende G. Mitchell, Agent of the Board of Public